tjjlemaire/ISCIENCE-D-21-00690/README.md

 ## Generating the data

-To run the necessary underlying simulations and render a specific figure (or sub-figure), just call the associated python script, e.g. for figure 4:
+To run the necessary underlying simulations and render a specific figure (or sub-figure), just call the associated python script, e.g. for figure xxx:

 ```
-python fig4.py
+python figxxx.py
 ```

 Upon completion, the figure panels should appear as matplotlib figures.
 Additionally, you can ue the `-s` option to save them as PDF files in the *figs* sub-folder.